ovadiagal/rest-demo/README.md

 }'
 ```

-DELETE ‘/api/products/id’
+### `DELETE /api/products/id`
 Deletes a product from the database.
 The product ID needs to be specified via a URL param.

 Below is an example cURL request that can be used to test this endpoint:

 ```
 curl --location --request DELETE 'http://localhost:3000/api/products/id?id=1'